Greenville, Georgia: Racial and ethnic composition

+2020 census

 As of the 2020 United States census, there were 794 people, 368 households, and 219 families residing in the city.

 Education

 Meriwether County School District

 The Meriwether County School District holds pre-school to grade twelve, and consists of three elementary schools, two middle schools, and two high schools.
 The district has 300 full-time teachers and over 3,948 students.